ga-dc/wdi5/w08/readme.md

 - Organize code into model and view folders, with a main app.js 'controller' file
 - Name the four patterns of function invocation, and the context assumed with each.

-## Rails API + ERB
+## Rails APIs

-- Load from and post data to external servers, incorporating it in a page's content, without requiring a page refresh
+- Use `render json: ` to render a JSON response from a rails controller
-- Distinguish between when best to use AJAX versus server-side HTTP
+- Use `respond_to` to render different formats based on the incoming request

 ## AJAX